iArcanic/iss-cw/docs/report/iss-report.md

     return key
 ```

-**NOTE**: For more detail on the full code implementation see [Appendix 4.3.2.1.1](#43211-key_genpy).
+**NOTE**: for more detail on the full code implementation see [Appendix 4.3.2.1.1](#43211-key_genpy).

 #### 2.2.1.2 RSA

-For RSA, there is a dedicated library for all RSA encryption functions.
-Using the `rsa.generate_private_key()` method, a new RSA private key is generated with the parameters enclosed within the brackets. `public_exponent` specifies the public exponent value used in the RSA algorithm with the value of `65537` is the default for most RSA keys. `key_size`, as the name suggests, is the size of the key in bits, so a value of `2048` is a standard size providing a reasonable balance between both security and performance.
-Finally the `backend` parameter is set to `default_backend()`, which is the backend provided by the library to perform the generation process.
+Using the `rsa.generate_private_key()` method, a new RSA private key is generated with the parameters enclosed within the brackets. `public_exponent` has the value of `65537`, which is the default for most RSA keys. `key_size` is the size of the key in bits, so a value of `2048` is a standard size providing a reasonable balance between both security and performance.
+Finally the `backend` parameter is set to `default_backend()`, which is the backend provided by the library.
 A `public_key` can also be derived from the generated private key.

 ```python
 def generate_key_pair():